Click below to hear from some of our past and current MSc students

 The professional team of experts can provide assistance on a variety of issues including:

 Each programme will elect two student representatives.
-Student representatives will be invited to represent their cohort at Staff Student Liaison Committee meetings (one per semester) - to give feedback on the student experience and contribute to future improvements.
+Student representatives will be invited to represent their cohort at Staff Student Liaison Committee meetings (one per semester) - to give feedback on the student experience and contribute to future developments.

 We have a diverse staff and student population and welcome students from around the world.